 I think we’ll just stay here forever.
 Right here.
-Where “life” can’t touch us.
+Where life can’t touch us.

 And so our Friday begins.
-We decide to turn on a song- You Make Me Brave by Bethel Music.
+We decide to turn on the song- You Make Me Brave by Bethel Music.
 We turn it up loud.
 I can feel that today is a “turn-your-music-up-as-loud-as-it-can-go-to-drown-out-wrong-perspectives” kind of day.
 And as I start to sing the words, “you make me brave, you make me brave, you call me out beyond the shore into the waves, no fear can hinder me now”, Izzy sings along.
-She takes my hand and we proceed to sing the rest of the song together.
+She takes my hand, and we proceed to sing the rest of the song together.

 Melt.
 My.
 Heart.